captainnemo27/captainnemo27/README.md

 - 👋 Hi, I’m @captionnemo, my Name is: Dao Van Thang
 - 👀 I’m interested in Coding, Design video, i usually use adobe.
-- 🌱 I’m currently learning Data Engineering
+- 🌱 I’m currently learning Data Engineering - Fresher
 - 📫 Contact me at:
 -  email: thangdao2701captain@gmail.com
 -  phone: 0394927609
 -  facebook: https://www.facebook.com/thangdao/
+ &nbsp;&nbsp;&nbsp; Time means a lot to me because, you see, I, too, am also a learner and am often lost in the joy of forever developing and simplifying.
+If you love life, don’t waste time, for time is what life is made up of. <br>
 <!---
 captionnemo/captionnemo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.